kube-rs/website/docs/controllers/optimization.md

     Predicates are a new feature in some flux with the last change in 0.84.
 They require one of the `unstable-runtime` feature flags.

-### Reconciler Parallelism
+### Reconciler Concurrency

 The controller will schedule **different objects** concurrently.
 For example, for the event queue ABA, we'd currently schedule object A and B to reconcile concurrently, and start the second reconciliation of A as soon as the first one finishes.
 Our guarantee here is that we will never run two reconciliations for the same object concurrently.

-There is currently no specific support for setting a global limit on parallelism, with the rationale that it would be roughly equivalent to having your reconciler run in a semaphore like:
+There is [currently no specific support](https://github.com/kube-rs/kube/issues/1248) for setting a global limit on concurrency, with the rationale that it would be roughly equivalent to having your reconciler run in a semaphore like:

 ```rust
 Controller::run(|(obj, ctx)| async {